 Bright Lights

 Early in the morning, I woke up to a really bright light!
-Squinting through my zipper window I was determined to see which of my inconsiderate neighbors was shining their headlights directly into my tent at that hour!
-But humbled, awestruck, and much to my chagrin, I found myself face to face with the Sun.
+Squinting through my zipper window, I was determined to see which of my inconsiderate neighbors was pointing their headlights directly into my tent at such an hour.
+But humbled, awestruck, and much to my chagrin, I found myself face to face with the dawning Sun.

 Explore the Indian Ruins at Homol’ovi State Park